If I’m missing anything, please comment below or message me!

 Hot Air Balloon Rides– Book a hot air balloon ride with Scenic Wind Balloon Tours.

-LASIK– I didn’t realize that it could be a good gift until someone recently mentioned it for their spouse, in which case, you can check out a recent article I did called I Consulted at 4 Popular LASIK Places and Here’s What I Thought.
+LASIK– I didn’t realize that it could be a good gift until someone recently mentioned it for their spouse, in which case, you can check out an article I did called I Consulted at 4 Popular LASIK Places and Here’s What I Thought.

-Peloton– I’ve become a big fan of Peloton (thanks Covid) and highly recommend the bike and the monthly membership.
+Peloton– I’ve become a big fan of Peloton (thanks Covid) and highly recommend the bike and the monthly membership starting at $12.99/month.

 Running Race– For that runner in your family/friends, you can always pay their registration fee for a race.
 Destination races would be pretty cool, too.
 Find races by clicking here.